LRYMND/v-link/README.md

 I'd be happy if anybody who has tips for improvement can chime in.
 Check out the [Swedespeed Thread](https://www.swedespeed.com/threads/volvo-rtvi-raspberry-media-can-interface.658254/) and share your ideas, findings or issues.

 ### > Disclaimer

 I am not a software developer, electrical engineer or automotive technician and doing stuff like this is just a hobby for me.
 I am distancing myself from any damage that you might do to your car in case you want to follow this guide.
 The setup I described above is the way I fitted things to my V50.
 Eventually you will need to find other places to mount your components and different paths to route your cables, after all it's a DIY mod.

-Finally, thanks again to the people who shared their code and insights and Yosh for helping me to stitch together this app.